A Ganzstellensatz for semi-algebraic sets and a boundedness criterion for rational functions: A Ganzstellensatz for open semi-algebraic sets

 Therefore the inverse of the above expression has negative valuation.
 However this inverse clearly has the form $\frac{1}{1 + f}$ for some $f\in Cone({\bar p})$, contradicting $I_{\bar p}\subseteq O_{\tilde\nu}$. $ $ \end{proof}

-We now demonstrate the main tool for constructing an order on a valued field from the order on its residue field.
-We begin with the definition of semi-sections, which exist for any valued field.
+We now present the main tool for constructing an order on a valued field from the order on its residue field.
+We begin with the definition of semi-sections, which exist for any valued field, as Lemma \ref{semisec} will show.

 \begin{definition} A {\em semi-section} of a valued field $\langle L,\mu \rangle $ is a map $s:\Gamma_L \rightarrow L^{\times}$ such that for any $\gamma \in \Gamma_L $ we have $\mu(s(\gamma))=\gamma $ and for every $ \gamma_1,\gamma_2 \in \Gamma_L $ we have \end{definition}